 In particular you want a well-drained, well-aerated soilless medium with high water holding and cation exchange capacity.
 The growing medium should hold enough available water and nutrients to facilitate optimal plant growth during the heat of the summer months.

-We settled on the following blend that worked well for us and we do not see any reason to change our blends.
+We settled on the following approximate blend percentages that worked has well for us every year.
+We do not see any reason to change our blends.

 Growing Medium Formula for Mums Garden